bolu-create/oceans/README.md

-# oceans
-projects and code
+# This is a Dice game project